MicrosoftDocs/ATADocs/ATPDocs/ops-guide.md

 **Where**: In Microsoft Defender XDR, select **Hunting > Advanced hunting**

-**Persona**:
+**Persona**: Security and compliance administrators, SOC analysts

 Microsoft Defender XDR allows you to *tune* alerts, helping you reduce the number of false positives you need to triage.
 Tuning alerts hides or resolves alerts automatically based on your configurations and rule conditions.

 We recommend reviewing your tuning configurations regularly to make sure that they're still relevant and effective.

 For more information, see [Investigate Defender for Identity security alerts in Microsoft Defender XDR](manage-security-alerts.md).